freemin7/Pythagorus.jl/README.md

  * `Concept.jl` defines the Concept type and gives explicit type info
  * `World.jl` defines the type of a global singleton to encapsulate global `*earmuff*` state.
  * `test/provided_example.jl` contains all the "content" from the orignal.

+### Open design questions:
+ * Pass predicates as symbol of a function or as it's own type.
+ *